Ohio college says $44M award to business not ‘final outcome’

 But in the last four or five years, it has been the subject of attention that alumni consider to be unflattering and red meat for conservatives who view liberal arts colleges as epicenters for political correctness gone amok.
 National stories have detailed Oberlin student complaints about the cultural appropriation of cafeteria food and an assistant professor who on Facebook suggested that “Zionists” were involved in a plot to bring down the World Trade Center towers on September 11.

 Then, in November 2016, students along with some Oberlin staff began gathering in front of Gibson’s Bakery to protest what they called store’s longtime racist policies after the arrest of three black students.
 A police report said one of the students was confronted by Allyn Gibson, who is white, after stealing wine.
-The confrontation turned physical and the students punching and kicking Gibson as he lay on the ground, the report said.
+The confrontation turned physical and the students punched and kicked Gibson as he lay on the ground, the report said.

 The student caught shoplifting was initially charged with robbery.
 All three students later pleaded guilty to misdemeanors and read statements in court saying Allyn Gibson’s actions that day weren’t racially motivated.